DORA: Exploring Outlier Representations in Deep Neural Networks: Experiments: Finding Outlier Representations with DORA

 \subsubsection{ImageNet ResNet18}

-We applied DORA to analyze the Average Pooling layer, which consists of the last 512 high-level representations of the ``feature extractor'' that are commonly used without further modification during transfer learning.
-Following the DORA approach, we calculated EA layer-wise distance with $n=5$ s-AMS per each representation and with $m=500$, based on our findings in the section \ref{sec:hyperparameter_search}.
-After calculating the EA distances, we used the LOF method with a contamination parameter $p = 0.01$ (corresponding to the top 1\% of representations) and the number of neighbors was set to 20 (the default value used in the \texttt{sklearn} package \cite{pedregosa2011scikit}).
+We applied DORA to analyze the Average Pooling layer of the ResNet18 model, which consists of the $k = 512$ high-level representations that are commonly used without further modification during transfer learning.
+Following the DORA approach, we calculated EA$_s$ layer-wise distance with $n=5$ s-AMS per each representation and with $m=500$, based on our findings in the section \ref{sec:hyperparameter_search}.
+After calculating the EA$_s$ distances, we used the LOF method with a contamination parameter $p = 0.01$ (corresponding to the top 1\% of representations), and the number of neighbors was set to 20.

-DORA identified five outlier representations, namely neurons 7, 99, 154, 160, 162, and 393.
+LOF identified five outlier representations, namely neurons 7, 99, 154, 160, 162, and 393.
 The outlier neuron 154, displayed a specific, recognizable pattern in s-AMS that could be perceived as the presence of Chinese logograms.
-By probing the network on a binary classification problem between images watermarked with Chinese logograms vs normal images, Neuron 154 showed a strong detection rate (AUC ROC of 0.94) towards the class with watermarked images, providing significant evidence that this representation is susceptible to the Clever-Hans effect.
-Further analysis of neighboring representations in EA distance showed that they also exhibit similar behavior.
+By probing the network on a binary classification problem between images watermarked with Chinese logograms vs normal images, Neuron 154 showed the highest detection rate (AUC ROC of 0.94) towards the class with watermarked images, providing significant evidence that this representation is susceptible to the Clever-Hans effect.
+Further analysis of neighboring representations in EA$_s$ distance showed that they also exhibit similar behavior.
 The results of the analysis of the ResNet 18 average pooling layer are shown in Figure \ref{fig:resnet_ch_cluster}, illustrating the cluster of Clever-Hans representations found, along with their s-AMS and AUC ROC performance on the binary classification problem.
-Additional information on the dataset generation and the identified outlier representations can be found in the appendix.
-Furthermore, the high sensitivity of these representations in terms of their ability to detect artifacts in the data suggests a possible application for using such representations to identify artifacts in training data.
+Additional information on the dataset generation and the identified outlier representations can be found in the Appendix.
 Note that in general, the presence of such artifacts could indeed pose serious risks and may lead to a degradation in classifier performance (see \cite{anders2022finding}).

 In the further investigation of the model, we inferenced s-AMS signals of representations in the reported CH-cluster and obtained their predictions by the model.
 Among the selected signals, the model predominantly predicted an affiliation of these signals with the classes ``carton'', ``swab'', ``apron'', ``monitor'' and ``broom'', which is in line with the reported spurious correlation of the ``carton'' class and Chinese watermarks \cite{li2022Dilemma}.
 Upon computing the corresponding s-AMS signals for these logits, we were able to confirm their association with CH-behaviour, as they displayed clear, visible logographic patterns, specific to Chinese character detectors, in their corresponding s-AMS.
 Corresponding signals and additional information could be found in Appendix.